Visting Soundland

 Passport Equivalent, Stamped Visa Paper/Passport: 40 Days

-If you plan to travel to Soundland and trade or participate in our labor markets, or otherwise think you may be required to have a visa, please email statedept@soundlandgov.org.
+If you plan to travel to Soundland and trade or participate in our labor markets, plan to stay for an extended period of time, or otherwise think you may be required to have a visa, please contact the Department of State at statedept@soundlandgov.org.

 Customs Requirements